maragraziani/ConceptAttribution/README.md

 <li> get_texture_measure(image, mask=None, type=None, verbose=True)

 ### 2.2 Find the concept vectors
-We compute RCVs by least squares linear regression ofthe concept measures for a set of inputs.
+We compute RCVs by least squares linear regression of the concept measures for a set of inputs.
 The concept vector (RCV) represents the direction of greatest increase of the measures for a single continuous concept.
 Different parameters can be specified to compute the regression:
  1. compute linear regression
  2. compute ridge regression
  3. compute local linear regression -- not yet supported